 Indra has acted for some of world's leading pharmaceutical and medical device companies, including Abbott, Actavis, Celgene, and Merck in multijurisdictional high-profile patent disputes in the United Kingdom, Asia, and Australia.
 He is part of the Firm's award winning life sciences practice and regularly acts in transactions in the pharmaceutical field and advises on freedom to operate issues.
 He also has acted on trademark, design rights, and breach of confidence cases in the technology and retail sectors.
 He is experienced litigating before English and Australian courts.

 In addition, he has significant regulatory experience having spent time in-house in pharmaceutical and research institutions.
 This includes pharmaceutical and medical devices regulation along with food safety and hygiene issues.
-He also regularly assists clients on investigations with regulators including the EMA and MHRA.
+He also regularly assists clients on investigations with regulators, including the European Medicines Agency (EMA) and the Medicines and Healthcare products Regulatory Agency (MHRA).

 Indra holds a first class degree in law and is technically qualified with a degree in genetics and biochemistry.
 He has previously lectured on intellectual property law.